Skip to product information

 Color: Orange

-Aromas of apricot jam, kumquat and jujube.
+Aromas of apricot jam, kumquat, and jujube.

-Rheinhessen is Germany's largest wine-producing region, with a total cultivated area of 26,600 hectares.
-It borders the meandering area known as the "knee of the Rhine" near Mainz and is known for its diversity of cultivated varieties.
+Rheinhessen is Germany's largest wine-producing region, covering a total cultivated area of 26,600 hectares.
+It borders the meandering section of the Rhine River known as the "Rhine Bend" near Mainz and is known for its diverse range of grape varieties.

-His parents had converted the vineyard to bio in the early 2000s and it was certified with the EU Bio Logo in 2006, so he started out in a privileged environment.
-In 2017, after completing all of his training at Weingut, he inherited the 2.5ha vineyard from his parents and began to focus entirely on growing grapes and making wine at home.
+The vineyard had already been converted to organic farming by his parents in the early 2000s, and they had obtained "EU bio Logo" certification in 2006, so he started in a blessed environment.
+In 2017, after completing all his training at other wineries, he took over 2.5 hectares of land from his parents and began to fully concentrate on his own viticulture and winemaking at home.

 Notes